-- 1. Overview of Title IX and when it is applicable;

-- a) The scope of the education program or activity; b) The definition of sexual harassment provided within Title IX; - 2.
+- 1. Overview of Title IX and when it is applicable; - a) The scope of the education program or activity; - b) The definition of sexual harassment provided within Title IX; - 2.
 The Title IX grievance process (including appeals, and informal resolution processes, as applicable); - 3.
-Overarching Title IX grievance process requirements; - 4.
-Title IX Coordinator responsibilities; - 5.
-Responsibilities of Administrators that are not the Title IX Coordinator; - 6.
-Breakout sessions
+Title IX Coordinator responsibilities; - 4.
+Responsibilities of Administrators that are not the Title IX Coordinator; - 5.
+Discussion Questions